fmeier/fmeier.github.io/_includes/cv.md

 </tr>
  <tr>
   <td class='col-md-3'>May 2023</td>
   <td>We're presenting BC-IRL at ICLR 2023! <a href="https://arxiv.org/abs/2303.16194">paper</a>, <a href="https://github.com/facebookresearch/bc-irl">code</a>.
 In this work we analyze SOTA inverse reinforcement learning algorithms and show that reward functions are overfitting to the demonstrations used for training.
-We present an algorithm to train generaliable reward functions!</td>
+We present an algorithm to train generalizable reward functions!</td>
 </tr>
  <tr>
   <td class='col-md-3'>March 2023</td>